postalsys/emailengine/README.md

 #### 2. Nylas Sync Engine (open source version)

-Even though still available from Github, it has clearly been abandoned, so not going to look into it.
+Even though still available from Github, it has clearly been abandoned, so not going to take a deep look into it.

+-   IMAP API has low resource requirements, you can run it basically from anywhere.
+-   IMAP API is super easy to get started with.
+No need to install additional dependencies besides Redis, no need to manage Python virtual environments.
+Just run the app from command line and that's it.

 #### 3. Nylas Universal Email API